Better 3-coloring algorithms: excluding a triangle and a seven vertex path: A faster 3-coloring algorithm for -free graphs

-If $G$ is a `blown-up' $C_7$, then it is clearly $3$-colourable (as false twins can use the same colour).
-Thus, Claim~\ref{cl:c7} enables us to assume $G$ has a cycle $C$ of length $5$, say its vertices are $c_1, c_2, c_3, c_4, c_5$, in this order.
+If $G$ is a \emph{`blown-up' $C_7$}, i.e., it is obtained from $C_7$ by iteratively creating a false twin to one of its vertices, then it is clearly 3-colorable (as false twins can use the same color).
+Thus, Claim~\ref{cl:c7} enables us to assume that $G$ has an induced cycle $C$ of length $5$, say its vertices are $c_1, c_2, c_3, c_4, c_5$, in this order.
 From now on, all index operations will be done modulo $5$.
-Because $G$ has no triangles, the neighbourhood $N_C$ of $V(C)$ in $G$ is comprised of 10 sets (some of these possibly empty): \begin{itemize} \item sets $T_i$, whose neighbourhood on $C$ is equal to $\{c_{i-1},c_{i+1}\}$; \item sets $D_i$, whose only neighbour on $C$ is $c_{i}$; \end{itemize} where the indices $i$ go from $1$ to $5$.
+Because $G$ has no triangles, the neighborhood $N_C$ of $V(C)$ in $G \setminus V(C)$ is comprised of 10 sets (some of these possibly empty): \begin{itemize} \item sets $T_i$, whose neighborhood on $C$ is equal to $\{c_{i-1},c_{i+1}\}$; \item sets $D_i$, whose only neighbor on $C$ is $c_{i}$; \end{itemize} where the indices $i$ go from $1$ to $5$.
 Note that, because of $G$ being triangle-free, the sets $T_i$ and $D_i$ are each stable.
 We set $S:=V(C)\cup \bigcup_{i=1}^5T_i\cup \bigcup_{i=1}^5D_i$.
-Note that $V(C)$ has no neighbours in $G-S$.
+Note that $V(C)$ has no neighbors in $G-S$.